SOMETHING SINCE 1904

 BBBS of NEI serves over 1,000 children in one year for the first time in its history.

 In April, LaGrange and Steuben counties in Indiana and Branch and St. Joseph counties in Michigan are added to the Agency's service territory due to the dissolution of Michiana BBBS.
 A satellite office is maintained in Coldwater, MI.
 The Agency serves a total of 12 counties in two states covering 5,095 square miles.
-In June, the BBBS of NEI is named AGENCY OF THE YEAR from among over 440 agencies world wide.
+In June, the BBBS of NEI is named AGENCY OF THE YEAR from among over 440 agencies worldwide.
 It is also named a finalist in the CEO of the Year and Board of the Year categories.
-After raising $1.1 million, the Success to Significance Growth Initiative campaign concludes successfully by serving 1385 children.
+After raising $1.1 million, the Success to Significance Growth Initiative campaign concludes successfully by serving 1,385 children.

 The Agency turns 35 years old and serves 1,512 mentoring relationships.
 The Agency receives an Indiana Achievement Award for Large Impact.
 Hillsdale County, Michigan is added to the service territory due to their disaffiliation with the Jackson, Michigan agency.

+The 40th Year Anniversary for our Agency.
 The Agency serves 1,972 children in honor of our beginning in 1972.

-The Agency moves from it's old building at 2439 Fairfield Avenue into their new building at 1005 W Rudisill Blvd.
+The Agency moves from its old building at 2439 Fairfield Avenue into their new building at 1005 W Rudisill Blvd.